starcitizen-lug/knowledge-base/wiki/Manual-Installation.md

 ## Installing

-1. Install the necessary prerequisites
+1. Install and configure the necessary prerequisites
-2. Create your wine prefix: `WINEPREFIX=~/path/you/want/to/Star-Citizen winecfg`
+2. Create your wine prefix: `WINEPREFIX=~/path/you/want/to/starcitizen winecfg`
 3. In the window that pops up, select **Windows 10** as Windows version and click OK
 4. Run: `winetricks corefonts dxvk vcrun2017 win10`
-5. Then you can run the RSI installer as normal.
+5. Download and run the RSI installer
 6. You may need to create directory paths if the RSI installer is unable to do so:
 ```
-mkdir -p "/path/to/prefix/drive_c/Program Files/Roberts Space Industries/StarCitizen/"{LIVE,PTU}
+mkdir -p "/path/to/prefix/drive_c/Program Files/Roberts Space Industries/StarCitizen/"{LIVE,PTU,EPTU,TECH-PREVIEW}
 ```
 7. ONLY if you have black textures ingame, copy **d3dcompiler_47.dll** from the launcher directory to the games bin64/ directory, replacing the game's version.
 8. To use a custom wine runner, start the game/installer with `WINE=/path/to/runner/bin/wine`